Sarah Najjuma

 Sarah Najjuma, is a female Ugandan politician and a teacher by profession.
 She is a member of parliament for the Nakaseke Constituency in the Parliament of Uganda representing the ruling National Resistance Movement (NRM) party.
 She was elected to this position in February 2016.
-She replaced Rose Namayanja, the former women representing Nakaseke District who served from May 2006 – February 2016.
+She replaced Rose Namayanja, the former woman representing Nakaseke District who served from May 2006 to February 2016.

 Early life and education

 In 1995, Sarah Najjuma accomplished her Primary Leaving Examination from Nalinya Lwantale Primary School.
 In 1996, she obtained her Uganda Certificate of Education in Nabisunsa Girls School.
-In 1998, she attained her Uganda Advanced Certificate of Education at Nabisunsa Girls School.
-She holds a Bachelor of Arts in education, from Makerere University and Master of Arts in Development Studies from Nkumba University.
-In 2011, she obtained a Postgraduate Diploma in Public Administration and Management in Nkumba University.
+In 1998, she attained her Uganda Advanced Certificate of Education at Nabisunsa Girls' School.
+She holds a Bachelor of Arts in education from Makerere University and a Master of Arts in Development Studies from Nkumba University.
+In 2011, she obtained a Postgraduate Diploma in Public Administration and Management from Nkumba University.

 Career

-Between 2004 and 2005, Sarah Najjuma worked as a community development officer, Luweero District Local Government.
+Between 2004 and 2005, Sarah Najjuma worked as a community development officer at the Luweero District Local Government.

 From 2005 to 2007, she was the community development officer for Nakaseke District Local Government.